-Below are bull riding vests for sale on eBay, new and used.
+Below are bull riding vests for sale, new and used.
 You can buy just the vest, or buy a vest with accessories like bull riding chaps.
-For a brief article about the construction and materials used in bull riding vests please scroll down.
-You might also like bull riding helmets.

 Below: A bull rider wears a bull riding vest while competing in the Cheyenne Frontier Days Rodeo, Cheyenne, WY.